WOULD YOU LIKE TO . . .

 You have fellow travellers to share experiences with.
 At times, we all find the sharing and support of a group helps us to gain insights and remain committed.
 It is also more fun than trying to sort things out on your own.

 Foundation Practices gives you a flavour of what is on offer and whether it is for you.
+Also look out for the short courses and workshops which will be introduced throughout the year.

 Mindfulness is also inherent in the movement classes.
 These are often a great way to get started as the focus on the movement leaves little room for that busy mind.